SamridhiDubey/Luganodes_Task2/README.md

 1) As asked, the chains data are displayed in the UI for all the users from the API.
 2) Also added login functionality, where user can sign in and sign out.
-3) It is completely responsive and can be used with any device
+3) It is completely responsive and can be used with any device.
+4) Made with proper Error Handling using Error Boundary in React